phucdoitoan/Unigram-and-Bigram-models/README.md

 The models are trained on corpus of sentences extracted from Jack London's novels, containing about 20,000 sentences - 285,000 words.

 The simple Unigram achieves accuracy of 74%, while the Bigram model achieves accuracy of 90%.

+(The jupyter notebook file said it contains 5674 lines, but most of that are just the converted sentences printed out by the models, not the code lines.
+The main code is not long)